ws-rush/reactive/README.md

 Configure apps is a headeach, I loved vitesse template for vue, so I decided do one for react.

 # TODO:

-- configure linter and prettier with package.json scripts, docker, pipline
-- SSG with Markdown
-- SSR
-- PWA
-- consider self-hosted unplugin fonts
-- consider linguijs with unplugin
-- consider upgrade remix router to v2
+- upgrade remix router to v2

 ## Expanding the ESLint configuration